Our Principal Andria Garivaldis

-Master of Arts – Diasporic and Transnational Identities in Greek Australian Literature ( RMIT University ); Bachelor of Arts – Majors Greek & History (Monash University); Bachelor of Education – Specializations LOTE, ESL, Humanities (Monash University); Diploma in Computer Technology (Monash University); Certificate IV Training and Assessment in Education (First Choice Training); Leadership and Communication; Project Management (Australian Technology Network); Interpreting and Translating (NAATI)
+Master of Arts – Diasporic and Transnational Identities in Greek Australian Literature ( RMIT University ); Bachelor of Arts – Majors Greek, History (Monash University); Bachelor of Education – Specializations LOTE-Greek, EAL-English as Additional Language, Humanities (Monash University); Diploma in Information Technology (Monash University); Certificate IV Training and Assessment in Education (First Choice Training); Leadership and Communication (Australian Technology Network); Project Management (Australian Technology Network); Interpreting and Translating (NAATI)

 Biographical note about our Principal

-In 2006 she presented a conference paper at the International Conference “Greek Language and the Greek Diaspora” organised at the University of Greece, and in 2007 she presented a seminar at a Greek teachers’ seminar held at La Trobe University on effective teaching methodologies based on Greek textbooks published by the University of Crete.
-In September of the same year she presented a paper based on her own research on Diasporic Literature at a conference organised by RMIT University.
+In 2006 Andria presented a conference paper at the International Conference “Greek Language and the Greek Diaspora” organised at the University of Grete, and in 2007 she presented a seminar at a Greek teachers’ seminar held at La Trobe University on effective teaching methodologies based on Greek textbooks published by the University of Crete.
+In 2008 she presented a conference paper based on her own research on Diasporic Literature at RMIT University.
 In July 2009 she presented an academic paper on ‘Diasporic and Transnational Identities in the Literature of Greek Writers in Australia’ at the 8th International Conference on Greek Research at Flinders University in Adelaide.

-Andrea has served as Study Specialist Vetter and Sitter Vetter at the Greek Examination Paper setting panel for VCAA (Victorian Curriculum Assessment Authority) and is also an Examiner in both the oral and written VCE Greek final examinations.
+Andria served as Study Specialist Vetter and Sitter Vetter at the Greek Examination Paper setting panel of VCAA (Victorian Curriculum Assessment Authority) for many years and has also been an Assessor in both, oral and written VCE Greek final examinations.
 She is also a Trainer and Assessor in Adult Education.

-In addition to her teaching career, Andrea is a researcher (Greek Language and Identity – RMIT University) and also an accredited interpreter and translator of NAATI (National Accreditation Authority of Translators and Interpreters).
+In addition to her teaching career, Andria is a researcher (Greek Language and Identity – RMIT University) and also an accredited interpreter and translator by NAATI (National Accreditation Authority of Translators and Interpreters).

-Andrea is a member of many Literary and Education organisations, such as the Modern Greek Teachers Association of Victoria, the Greek-Australian Cultural League, the Hellenic Writers Association of Australia, and the Association of Children and Youth Books in Cyprus.
+Andria is a member of many Literary and Education organisations, such as the Modern Greek Teachers Association of Victoria, the Greek-Australian Cultural League, the Hellenic Writers Association of Australia, the Association of Cypriot Writers, the Association of Children and Youth Books in Cyprus.

-Her vision is to inspire children to discover the wealth of the wonderful Greek Language and Culture through study and help them succeed as happy, bilingual, independent, and responsible individuals, proud of their Greek-Australian identity.
+Her vision is to inspire children to discover the wealth of the Greek Language and Culture through consistent formal and personal study and help them succeed as happy, bilingual, independent, and responsible individuals, proud of their Greek-Australian identity.